Fersegura/InfraRed_Remote_Controller_and_Temperature_Measurements_with_Arduino/README.md

 To conclude, both methods are useful in a variety of applications where the board is powered using a battery.

 **NOTE**: We didn't desolder the always-on LED that shows the board is ON, by doing this you could bring down power consumption by a couple of mA (see the video linked before for more information).
+Also the voltage was 5 [V] the whole time, you also can use less input voltage to drop the current consumption.